Aligning Charitable Giving, Estate, and Tax Planning

 • Develop and refine your tax strategy.
 This should be an integral part of any comprehensive financial plan.
 By working with a qualified financial advisor or tax specialist to understand how different charitable giving actions could influence your tax situation, you can often achieve savings that allow you to donate even more.

 • Keep your estate plan up to date.
-Considering how you want to carry on your charitable impact beyond your lifetime can reveal vast new opportunities to benefit your valued causes as well as your beloved family members.
+Considering how you want to carry on your charitable impact beyond your lifetime can reveal vast new opportunities to benefit your valued causes as well as family members.
 Be sure to revisit the plan regularly and adjust for tax law changes along with your evolving goals.

-Mercer Advisors Inc. is the parent company of Mercer Global Advisors Inc. and is not involved with investment services.
-Mercer Global Advisors Inc. (“Mercer Advisors”) is registered as an Investment Adviser with the SEC.
+Mercer Advisors Inc. is a parent company of Mercer Global Advisors Inc. and is not involved with investment services.
+Mercer Global Advisors Inc. (“Mercer Advisors”) is registered as an investment advisor with the SEC.
 The firm only transacts business in states where it is properly registered or is excluded or exempted from registration requirements.

 All expressions of opinion reflect the judgment of the author as of the date of publication and are subject to change.
-Some of the information, research and ratings shown in this presentation come from third parties that are not affiliated with Mercer Advisors.
+Some of the research and ratings shown in this presentation come from third parties that are not affiliated with Mercer Advisors.
 The information is believed to be accurate but is not guaranteed or warranted by Mercer Advisors.
+Content, research, tools and stock or option symbols are for educational and illustrative purposes only and do not imply a recommendation or solicitation to buy or sell a particular security or to engage in any particular investment strategy.
+For financial planning advice specific to your circumstances, talk to a qualified professional at Mercer Advisors.

 Certified Financial Planner Board of Standards, Inc. (CFP Board) owns the CFP® certification mark, the CERTIFIED FINANCIAL PLANNER™ certification mark, and the CFP® certification mark (with plaque design) logo in the United States, which it authorizes use of by individuals who successfully complete CFP Board’s initial and ongoing certification requirements.
-CFA® and Chartered Financial Analyst® are registered trademarks owned by CFA Institute.